EuropeanUniversityFoundation/ewp_contact/README.md

     drush en ewp_contact

 ## Usage

-The following field types become available in the Field UI so they can be added to any fieldable entity like any other field type:

-  - Flexible address
-  - Phone number

-### Contact entity

 A custom content entity named **Contact** is provided with initial configuration to match the EWP specification.
 It can be configured like any other fieldable entity on the system.
 The administration paths are placed under `/admin/ewp/`.